njsmith/numpy-grant-planning/brainstorming.md

       where in the general case it might require an arbitrary cross-machine shuffle).

+  * making the mixin as useful as possible:

+    * complication for mean/var/std: wants to do in-place operations *if possible*, so has code like:

+      if isinstance(obj, np.ndarray):
+          obj = np.sqrt(obj, out=obj)
+      else:
+          obj = np.sqrt(obj)

+      where really what it's switching on is whether the object is mutable.

+      - duckarray.mutable?

+      - np.ufunc(..., scratch=obj), meaning "if you can write to obj, feel free, but if not don't worry about it"? but this is error-prone, b/c people will only test with mutable objects and it will seem to work.

   * enhance (g)ufunc API so that more of numpy's API can become (g)ufuncs

   * better sparse arrays in scipy, so we can deprecate np.matrix?

+  * tools for testing:
+    * standard test suite for array implementors? (depends 100% on getting buy-in from them, but maybe they'd be into it)
+    * some mode you can flip numpy into while running your tests, that makes it give you array-ish objects everywhere? (e.g. ndarray but with a different C layout)

 # smaller changes